agylardi/square-responsive-menu/README.md

 ======================

 jQuery plugin menu as alternative solution of navigation menu system for responsive website.
-Inspired and based on research by Ahlstrom et al (2010).
+Inspired and based on research by <a href="http://dl.acm.org/citation.cfm?doid=1753326.1753534">Ahlstrom et al (2010)</a>.
 The menu system is customizable with some options.
 Built using jQuery version 1.8.3 and CSS 3

 ## Author